-- (i) In Phase one, Gold Terra can earn a 30% interest by spending a minimum of \$3 million in exploration expenditures over a period of three years on the Newmont Exploration Property.
+(i) In Phase one, Gold Terra can earn a 30% interest by spending a minimum of \$3 million in exploration expenditures over a period of three years on the Newmont Exploration Property.
 Gold Terra will manage, fund and operate the program.
-Upon completing Phase one earn-in, the parties will form a joint venture. - (ii) In Phase two, Gold Terra can earn an additional 30% interest, for a 60% cumulative interest in the joint venture, by sole funding all expenditures and completing a prefeasibility study outlining a mineral resource containing at least 750,000 ounces of gold on the Newmont Exploration Property itself, and a combined 1.5 million ounces of gold on both the Newmont Exploration Property and the mineral claims in the immediate area which are already owned by Gold Terra.
+Upon completing Phase one earn-in, the parties will form a joint venture.

+(ii) In Phase two, Gold Terra can earn an additional 30% interest, for a 60% cumulative interest in the joint venture, by sole funding all expenditures and completing a prefeasibility study outlining a mineral resource containing at least 750,000 ounces of gold on the Newmont Exploration Property itself, and a combined 1.5 million ounces of gold on both the Newmont Exploration Property and the mineral claims in the immediate area which are already owned by Gold Terra.
 Gold Terra has a period of up to four additional years to complete Phase two earn-in and will also manage and operate the Phase two program.

 Provided that Gold Terra completes Phase two earn-in, Newmont has a one time, back-in right to earn back a 20% interest in the joint venture, such that Newmont would then hold a 60% interest and Gold Terra would hold a 40% interest.
 The back-in right is triggered if a discovery of at least five million ounces of gold in all mineral resource categories is made within the Newmont Exploration Property and is exercisable by Newmont by providing certain cash reimbursements and payment to Gold Terra.
+Subsequent to October 31, 2021, the Company entered into a definitive agreement with Newmont, replacing this Agreement (see Note 14).

-To July 31, 2021, the Company has incurred total exploration and evaluation expenditures, net of recoveries, of \$2,280,414 (January 31, 2021 - \$793,476) on the Newmont Option Property.
+To October 31, 2021, the Company has incurred total exploration and evaluation expenditures, net of recoveries, of \$3,239,927 (January 31, 2021 - \$793,476) on the Newmont Exploration Property.